Dr. Jelfina C. Alouw

 She assumes charge over as Executive Director of the International Coconut Community, Jakarta, Indonesia since 2020.
 Prior to this appointment she was working as head of Collaboration and Dissemination Division of the Indonesian Division for Estate Crops Research and Development, Indonesia.
 She is an Entomologist by profession and with her 27 years of experience in the field of agriculture development, she is frequently providing technical assistance and consultancy for coconut development to farmers, coconut industries, students, lecturers and other governmental organizations.
 She is the author of many informative articles on coconut which were published in renowned international journals.

-Speeches | February, 2024
+Speeches | March, 2024

 Previous Speech